Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 -

-Often contains natural oils like olive, coconut, or palm
+Most bar soaps often contain natural oils like olive, coconut, or palm

 -